The Danger of Neglecting Church

 Moreover, we live in a day that’s marked by increased spiritual deception.
 It’s often proliferated by so-called ministers whose only concern is their following, fame, and fortune.
 The person being deceived might be a baby Christian, or worse, someone who hasn’t come to faith yet.
 They are often swayed by a preacher who seems to have the inside track to God.
 It’s a sad scenario we see played out only continually.

 Another danger in neglecting church is the sin of pride.
-Here’s the thing, we can get so puffed up in our spiritual assessment of ourselves that we think we have a correct grasp on everything theologically.
+Here’s the thing: We can get so puffed up in our spiritual assessment of ourselves that we think we have a correct grasp of everything theologically.
 Our opinion regarding which version of the Bible to use in church is correct because it’s the one we read.
 Our version of the end-time scenario is correct, including whether the rapture is pre, mid, or post-tribulation because what we believe has to be right.
 Finally, our preference for the pastor to wear a tie must be strictly adhered to because it’s how we think he should dress.

 Here is the beautiful reality of the local church; a new Christian is awash in solid Bible teaching, discipled by mature believers, covered with prayer, and accountable to others.
 Godly shepherds are charged with your care.
 There are large, small, and home-based churches that demonstrate what a Jesus-centered fellowship of believers looks like.